shownotesArchive/OSF-in-a-Nutshell/OSF-in-a-Nutshell.en.md

 	* unfinished items should be marked with ```#revision```(```#r```), so they wan't appear in the parsed output
 	* in addition to any item that contains a link, the top and second level domain are attached as a tag (e.g.: ```#googlecom```)
 	* more tags can also be used, but have no immediate impact on the result (for some tags exists icons: [BitmapWebIcons](http://simonwaldherr.github.io/BitmapWebIcons/))

+##Word definition

+The following statements has to be interpreted as described in [RFC 2119](http://tools.ietf.org/html/rfc2119).

 ##Tools